-“Material” means all photographic and video material created by the Photographer/Videographer for an Assignment and includes but is not limited to prints, digital files or any other type of physical or electronic recording of either still or moving images;
+“Material” means all photographic, video, and workshop material created by the Photographer/Videographer for an Assignment and includes but is not limited to prints, digital files, or any other type of physical or electronic recording of either still or moving images;

 “Shoot Duration” means the number of confirmed days of a shoot whether undertaken consecutively or in separate parts and includes all shoot, travel, recce, preparation, and test days;